owencjones/bennett/README.md

 - Python (This was written in a Python 3.12 environment, but will likely run in 3.11, and 3.10 too)
 - POSIX compliant operating system, like a linux distribution or MacOSX.
+- If you don't have a POSIX OS, then UTM or Docker can allow you to run a virtualised one

 ## Installation